dockito/vault/README.md

 # otherwise will use the id_rsa key for any other host
 ```

+#### Symlinks

+In case you have symlink for any ssh file.
+Will be necessary map the volume of the symlink destination into the docker vault server.
+Otherwise will not be possible to resolve the symlink while copying the ssh files with the `ONVAULT` command.

 ### The private keys server

 Run the server setting a volume to your `~/.ssh` folder: